McLaren Vale Running Festival - Pollen and Air Quality Forecast for Today

 Where is air quality worst on the McLaren Vale Running Festival route?

-Based on today's forecast, NO2 levels are at their highest after 2.1 km into the route.
+Based on today's forecast, O3 is forecast at good levels along the route today (11.9/100).
+Air quality is at its worst after 2.1 km into the route.
 Airmine calculates exposure at 200m intervals along the course using satellite-derived atmospheric data.

 Where is pollen highest on the McLaren Vale Running Festival course?